Specialists in Soil InvestigationSpecialists in Soil Investigation

 Quick insight in the presence of underground artefacts making excavations more focussed reducing costs and time.

-High water levels and floods increasingly show the importance to properly monitor the condition of our dikes.
-With geophysical research, deformations and weak spots in dike can be detected quickly and efficiently.
-This can be done from ground level but also from the air using a drone.
-Drone IR Thermography T&A Survey Drone Services conducts dike inspections using a drone equipped with an Infrared (IR) thermography camera.
-The IR thermography camera provides a thermogram, a visual representation of the temperatures on the object of measurement, with different colors indicating different temperatures.
+T&A Survey Drone Services conducts dike inspections using a drone equipped with an Infrared (IR) thermography camera.
+The IR thermography camera provides a thermogram, a visual representation of the temperatures on the object of measurement.
 Weak spots in dikes are often not visible to the eye, but can easily be recognized on thermography images.
 It is therefore important to have the GPS coordinates of each recording, in order to accurately locate weak spots.

-Drone LiDAR With a LiDAR (Laser Imaging Detection And Ranging) sensor attached to a drone, T&A Survey Drone Services can register the geometry of dike bodies in detail.
-The LiDAR sensor measures the distance to point in the surroundings using a laser pulse.
-This results in a point cloud of millions of points, each with a position (x, y, z) and a reflection value.
+With a LiDAR (Laser Imaging Detection And Ranging) sensor attached to a drone, T&A Survey Drone Services can register the geometry of dike bodies in detail.
+The LiDAR sensor measures the distance to a point in the surroundings using a laser pulse.
+This results in a point cloud of millions of points.
 The end result is a very accurate 3D image of the surface of the dike.

-Photogrammetry is the creation of maps using digital aerial photographs made by a special, high-resolution photo camera.
+Photogrammetry is the making of maps with a special, high-resolution photo camera.
 By attaching this lightweight camera to a drone, high-resolution digital 3D aerial photographs are generated which are then processed with special software.

-With the help of T&A Survey's waterbottom research techniques, T&A Drone Services can make 3D digital elevation and terrain models and orthophoto mosaics of areas streching both above and below the water level.
+Combining measurement techniques for drone and waterbottom research, T&A can make 3D digital elevation and terrain models and orthophoto mosaics of areas streching both above and below the water level.

 The parts of the research area which are situated above the water level can be mapped by drones.
-The area below the water level will be surveyed from a vessel equipped with multi probe gradiometer, side can sonar, sonic depth finder and/or multibeam.
-Waterbottom research with the above techniques can also be done using a ROV (Remotely Operated underwater Vehicle) and/or an AUV (Autonomous Underwater Vehicle).
-The ROV can be equipped with a multi-sensor frame holding 8 to 12 gradiometer probes and a shortrange sonar camera.
+The area below the water level will be surveyed from a vessel equipped with multi probe gradiometer, side can sonar, echosounder and/or multibeam.
+Waterbottom research can also be performed using a ROV (Remotely Operated underwater Vehicle) and/or an AUV (Autonomous Underwater Vehicle).

-By combining the results we are able to create a complete digital terrain model of for example breakwaters, piers, floodplains, delta's, harbours and coastal area's.
+By combining the results of the surveys, we are able to create a complete digital terrain model of for example breakwaters, piers, floodplains, delta's, harbours and coastal area's.

-All image made above and below the waterlevel are integrated into one othophoto mosaic.
+All images made above and below the waterlevel are integrated into one othophoto mosaic.

 Projects can be carried out in a shorter period of time compared to traditional survey methods.

 Unmanned Aerial Systems (UAS) or drones are very suitable for the detection of UXO in large or inaccessible areas.
 Drone UXO detection is done with a drone magnetometer system*.
-The digital fluxgate magnetometer used for our surveys is a 3-component, high precision and low noise vector magnetometer.
-During the flight the drone is kept at a constant hight of 1-3 meter using a laser sensor, in order to obtain accurate results with high resolution.
+During the flight the drone is kept at a constant hight using a laser sensor, in order to obtain accurate results with high resolution.
 All flight details (speed, hight, location) are registerd and are completely reproducible in order to ensure the quality of the survey.

-Inaccessible areas such as swamps, areas suspected for UXO (landmines or road side bombs) or heavily polluted sites become accessible for surveying.
+Inaccessible areas or heavily polluted sites become accessible for surveying.

 Higher productivity, especially in open areas.